scala/docs.scala-lang/_tour/type-inference.md

 previous-page: packages-and-imports
 ---

-The Scala compiler can often infer the type of a value so you don't have to declare it explicitly.
-You'll often see this with variables and return types.
+The Scala compiler can often infer the type of an expression so you don't have to declare it explicitly.

 ## Omitting the type